 Siberian huskies with wolf-like features are endearing.
 In particular, their tendency to sing, howl, and chatter throughout the day.

 Although beautiful, these dogs can be a handful.
-That’s why it’s important to fully understand the husky’s characteristics and personality before taking one on.
-Key characteristics include:
+That’s why it’s important to fully understand the husky’s characteristics and personality before getting one.

-- A Very Active Lifestyle – When working, huskies pull sleds for hours at a time.
+- An active lifestyle – Working huskies pull sleds for hours at a time.
 As pets, they require 2 hours+ of exercise per day.

-- Talkative – They love to howl, sing and chatter.
+- Talkative – They will howl, sing, and chatter.

-- Double-coat – Huskies have a double coat to withstand cold temperatures, but it needs grooming once a week.
+- Double-coat – Huskies have a double coat to withstand cold temperatures, so they need to be groomed once a week.

-- Big and Strong – Huskies are technically medium-sized breeds, but they grow into very strong dogs.
+- Big and strong – Huskies are classified as a medium-sized breed, but they grow into powerful dogs.

-- 12+ Years – According to AKC, the average life expectancy of a Siberian husky is 12-14 years.
+- 12+ Years – According to AKC, a Siberian husky’s average life expectancy is 12-14 years.

-- Very Minimal Doggy Odor – This is true of all Sled breeds.
+- Minimal odor – This is true of all Sled breeds.

 What Type of Cat will Get Along with a Husky?

-Some cats do like dogs, especially those that were brought up around dogs as kittens.
-Also, cats that are confident and able to defend their territory should be OK around most pet dogs (as long as they are introduced properly and supervised).
+Some cats like dogs, especially those brought up around dogs as kittens.
+Also, cats that are confident and able to defend their territory should be OK around most dogs, as long as they’re introduced properly and supervised.

-Siamese and Abyssinian breeds of cat are known for being sociable, confident, and adaptable.
-They may be more accommodating towards dogs.
-Also, a semi-feral mixed breed would also be able to stand its ground around most canines.
+Siamese and Abyssinian breeds of cats are known for being sociable, confident, and adaptable.
+They may be more accommodating toward dogs.
+Also, a semi-feral mixed breed would be able to stand its ground around most canines.

-If your cat is declawed, she should not be forced to live with a dog, as this will leave her feeling very vulnerable.
-Also, if your cat is very timid and flighty, she won’t be a good fit for huskies.
-This is because, as mentioned, huskies have a strong chase drive.
+If your cat is declawed, it shouldn’t be forced to live with a dog, as this will leave it feeling vulnerable.
+If your cat is timid and flighty, it won’t be a good fit for huskies because they have a strong chase drive.

-If a cat doesn’t take kindly to living with a husky, she may move out or become seriously ill due to stress.
-So, you must consider whether a husky is an appropriate companion for your cat or not.
+If a cat doesn’t take well to living with a husky, it may move out or become ill due to stress.
+So, you must consider carefully whether a husky will be a good companion for a cat.